 There has been particularly sharp growth in the employment rate of women with children in the past quarter century.
-In 2002, 72% of all women with children less than age 16 living at home were part of the employed workforce, up from 39% in 1976.
+In 2003, 72% of all women with children under age 16 living at home were part of the employed work force, up from 39% in 1976.
 Women with children, though, are still less likely to be employed than women without children.
-That year, 78% of women under age 55 without children had jobs.
+In 2003, 79% of women under age 55 without children had jobs.
 (Table 5)

 There have been especially dramatic increases in the employment levels of women with very young children.
-Indeed, by 2002, 62% of women with children less than age 3 were employed, more than double the figure in 1976 when only 28% of these women were employed outside their homes.
-Similarly, 68% of women whose youngest child was aged 3 to 5 worked for pay or profit in 2002, up from 37% in 1976.
+Indeed, by 2003, 63% of women with children under age 3 were employed, more than double the figure in 1976 when only 28% of these women were employed outside their homes.
+Similarly, 69% of women whose youngest child was aged 3-5 worked for pay or profit in 2003, up from 37% in 1976.

 Women with pre-school-aged children, though, are still less likely than those with school-aged children to be employed.
-Overall, in 2002, 65% of women with children under age 6 were employed, compared with 77% of those whose youngest child was aged 6 to 15.
+Overall, in 2003, 66% of women with children under age 6 were employed, compared with 77% of those whose youngest child was aged 6-15.